destinygg/destinypositions/docs/politics.md

 We have pretty strong evidence that in the United States, there are some lingering forms of systemic racism.
 For example, by [looking at graphs of where redlining existed](https://www.npr.org/sections/thetwo-way/2016/10/19/498536077/interactive-redlining-map-zooms-in-on-americas-history-of-discrimination), we can see that the effects of redlining still affect outcomes (in a statistical, on-average way).

 Just like in Oceania, this doesn't necessarily mean that ordinary people are to blame.
-Of course, there are probably racist people in the country somewhere in charge of bank loans or city planning - but, for the most part, I think that we have that sorted out.
+Of course, there are probably racist people in the country somewhere still in charge of bank loans or city planning - but, for the most part, I think that we have that sorted out.
 We need to focus on the more complicated problems.

 I think that systemic racist clearly exists (in some forms).
 I don't have a strong opinion on the best policies to address it.